 Passport & Wallet

-Unfortunately, I am not one of those people gifted with the ability to sleep anywhere, and with a 15 hour time difference between Austin and Sydney, I HAVE to sleep.
-My flight is a redeye so it will be mostly dark (thank goodness), but getting an eye-mask is still a good idea.
+Unfortunately, I am not one of those people gifted with the ability to sleep anywhere so an eye mask at least helps “trick” my body it’s night time.
 I went with a simple black silk one on Amazon that was highly rated.
 But I love how fun some of these are!

 Another must for getting the best sleep possible.
 I personally like to sleep on my side which is obviously not going to happen on a plane, but I will most likely lean my head to one side or another.
 With that in mind, I went for the one that had extra support on the sides.
 It’s a bit pricey, but Amazon has quite a few highly reviewed pillows for cheaper, like this one.

 There are few things worse than having to listen to a crying baby or screaming child on a long flight.
 Noise-canceling headphones should help.
-My mom got me these Rose Gold Beats by Dre as a going away gift, and I LOVE them!
+My mom got me these Rose Gold Beats by Dre as a going away gift (she’s the best), and I LOVE them!

 Kindle + Magazines